-Author(s): Rachel R. Fern, Elliott A. Foxley, Andrea Bruno, Michael L. Morrison
+Author(s): Rachel R. Fern, Elliott A. Foxley, Andrea Bruno, and Michael L. Morrison

 Published: August 2018